incrediblecodingkeegs/aoc/2023/README.md

 - Solutions used go routines to improve the execution time, I should look at doing this as well

 ## Day 6

+## Day 7

+- Went the wrong way to begin with
+- Approach I took in the end could have been simplified, but writing a custom sort function for each of the rank slices proved valuable when getting to part 2